appscode/blog/content/post/kubedb-v2022.10.18/index.md

 - Galera Cluster dashboard shows Percona XtraDB replication related metrics.

 ### Externally Managed System User Secret

-Along with the externally managed auth secret, We are supporting externally managed system user secrets (monitor and replication user)
+Along with the externally managed auth secret, We are supporting externally managed system user secrets for monitor and replication user.
 We have fixed some bugs on the initialization scripts of KubeDB provisioned Percona XtraDB Cluster.

 ```yaml
 apiVersion: kubedb.com/v1alpha2
 kind: PerconaXtraDB